"The

 months later Yvonne and I watched the church burn the old mortgage.
 We moved to Orlando

-too soon to see the new sanctuary, but a friend has told us its very beautiful.
+too soon to see the new sanctuary, but a friend has told us its very beautiful!

 Help and Pray!